top of page

 In order to save Swietenia from impending extinction global Authorities were forced to look beyond its native locations to find solutions to the problem.

-Attempts in the past to grow Swietenia in Africa resulted in uniform failure and abandonment due to attacks by Hypsipyla robusta, the African equivalent of Hypsipyla grandella.
+Attempts in the past to grow Swietenia in Africa resulted in uniform failure and abandonment due to attacks by Hypsipyla robusta, the African (and Asian) equivalent of Hypsipyla grandella.

 Europe was not considered as it does not have the right climate to grow it.